bernardopires/django-tenant-schemas/README.markdown

 Management commands
 -------------------

-Every command below runs on all tenants.
+Every command runs by default on all tenants.
 To run only a particular schema, there is an optional argument called `--schema`.
 You can create your own commands that run on every tenant by inheriting `BaseTenantCommand`.
-There is an option called `--skip-public` to avoid running the command on the public tenant.
+There is also an option called `--skip-public` to avoid running the command on the public tenant.

 ### ./manage.py sync_schemas ###